Eriksen set for playing return after signing for Brentford | Sports-Games

 - United Kingdom

-Christian Eriksen is set for a remarkable playing comeback after signing for Premier League club Brentford on Monday, almost seven months after having a cardiac arrest on the field at the European Championship.
+With a thumbs up to the camera, Christian Eriksen revealed his new team and planned return to playing — almost eight months after having a cardiac arrest on the field at the European Championship.

-The Denmark playmaker, who said he was essentially dead for five minutes after collapsing, has signed a contract until the end of the season in May with the west London club.
+"I'm happy to announce that I've signed for Brentford Football Club,'' Eriksen said in Monday's social media video.
+"I can't wait to get started.''
+It will be a remarkable playing comeback to the Premier League for the Denmark playmaker, who has said he was essentially dead for five minutes after collapsing in the opening Euro 2020 game against Finland.

-The uplifting signing was an early announcement on the final day of the transfer deadline day in the Premier League.
-Eriksen is returning to England where he played with Tottenham until joining Inter Milan two years ago and winning the Serie A title.
+The uplifting signing was an early announcement on the final day of the January transfer window in the Premier League.
+Signing with Brentford until the end of the season, Eriksen is returning to England where he played with Tottenham until joining Inter Milan two years ago and winning the Serie A title.

+The west London club will feel like home.
 The 29-year-old Eriksen is being reunited with Thomas Frank, the Brentford manager who coached him when playing for Denmark's under-17s team.
+He will also be the ninth Dane in the club's squad.

 "We have taken an unbelievable opportunity to bring a world-class player to Brentford,'' Frank said.
 "He hasn't trained with a team for seven months but has done a lot of work on his own.
 He is fit but we will need to get him to match fit and I am looking forward to seeing him work with the players and staff to get back towards his highest level."
 Frank will be hoping Eriksen provides a further lift for a team impressing in its first-ever campaign in the Premier League, sitting eight points above the relegation zone with 15 games remaining.

-"At his best, Christian has the ability to dictate games of football,'' Frank said. ''He can find the right passes and is a goal threat.
+"At his best, Christian can dictate games of football,'' Frank said. ''He can find the right passes and is a goal threat.
 He also has very, very good set-piece delivery, both from corners and direct free kicks.
 "He is a player you can find with the ball, and he will come up with a solution to the problem in front of him.
 Christian will also bring the experience of top-level football to the club.''
-Eriksen's contract with Inter Milan was terminated by mutual agreement in December since Italian regulations prevented him from being with the implantable cardioverter-defibrillator that was fitted.
+Eriksen's contract with Inter Milan was terminated by mutual agreement in December since Italian regulations prevented him from playing with the implantable cardioverter-defibrillator that was fitted.
+He was recently training to regain fitness at Ajax, the Dutch club where he began his career.

 Brentford said it would "respect Christian's medical confidentiality" by not divulging further information beyond saying he only recently received coronavirus vaccines that allow him to comply with entry rules to Britain.